Learning Dexterous Manipulation Skills from Imperfect Simulations: Related Work

 In the context of nut fastening and screwdriving, there has been recent work combining sim-to-real transfer with teleoperation.
 For example, Liu et al.~\cite{liu2025dexndm} build a residual model from real-world interactions to compensate for the sim-to-real gap and achieve robust in-hand manipulation.
 Yin et al.~\cite{yin2025dexteritygen} use simulation-trained policies as stability controllers to enable complex manipulation skills.
 Both approaches can be integrated with teleoperated arm control to complete these tasks.
 However, they do not produce autonomous policies that incorporate tactile sensing.
 Another line of work is Kumar et al.~\cite{kumar2025diffusion}, who demonstrate screwdriver turning by combining learning with trajectory optimization.
 Noseworthy et al.~\cite{noseworthy2025forge} present an autonomous sim-to-real policy but only show results with a parallel-jaw gripper and do not demonstrate regrasping.

 Another way to address the sim-to-real gap is to refine the policies in the real world.
 For example, Transic~\cite{jiang2024transic} shows that sim-to-real policies can adapt to complex real-world dynamics with only a few human interventions as demonstrations, although the demonstrations are primarily performed with simple end-effectors.
 In contrast, we apply this idea to dexterous hands.
 Maddukuri et al.~\cite{maddukuri2025sim} show that co-training with both simulation and real-world data can reduce the gap and improve manipulation performance.
+RLPD~\cite{zhang2025traversability} and Sparsh-X~\cite{higuera2025tactile} share a similar philosophy of augmenting modalities through human-guided data collection; however, they are not motivated by the possibility of learning skills from imperfect simulations, as their policies are designed to be directly transferable.